Are Mopeds and Scooters Considered Motorcycles? - Jones Law Group - Your Lawyers for Life

 • Get medical attention immediately.

 • Contact a personal injury attorney as soon as possible.
-Your attorney can conduct an investigation into the accident, gathering the evidence needed to show you weren’t at fault.
+Your attorney can investigate the accident, gathering the evidence needed to show you weren’t at fault.

 Please get in touch with the Jones Law Group to learn more about how we may be able to help.
 Use our online form or call (727) 571-1333 for a free case review.